fmalina/revisions-blocl/activism/shadowstate.md

 things better.
 Qualitative improvements are impossible to claim because they’re dealing with people, who are hugely complex.

-There also isn’t robust data on how the state is doing to begin with.
+There also isn't robust data on how the state is doing to begin with.

 Whether it’s in the courts, prisons or probation, the Ministry of Justice has outsourced at a breakneck speed in recent years.